TIMCAPSTONE-CC25-CF076/ML/README.md

 # SIUDIN - Machine Learning
 Coding Camp Capstone Project 2025
 ## Description
-Machine Learning models can be used to inform a content-based filtering approach for its recommendation system.
+Machine Learning models can be leveraged to enhance a content-based filtering approach in the recommendation system.
+This approach analyzes the similarity and relevance of Education Level (Jenjang), Subject (Mata Pelajaran), Material (Materi), and Sub Material (Sub Materi) in relation to the user's learning preferences and targeted education stage.
+As a result, it delivers personalized learning content tailored to the user’s interests.
 ## Method
+Content-based Recommendation Systems with Neural Networks

 ## Tools
 - Python